-1995: HuM militants cooperate with Kashmiri militant group al-Faran in kidnapping five Westerners.
+1995: HuM militants cooperated with Kashmiri militant group al-Faran in kidnapping five Westerners.
 One was reportedly killed in August and the rest in December later that year.

-2008: Multiple clashes with Indian police and army forces, killing several, in the Kashmir region.
+2008: The group engaged in multiple clashes with Indian police and army forces, killing several, in the Kashmir region.
 Skirmishes occurred in April, October, and December.

 After Soviet forces withdrew from Afghanistan in 1989, HuM shifted its focus to participating in the jihad against Indian forces in Jammu and Kashmir with the support of the Pakistani government.

 In 1993, allegedly under the guidance of Inter-Services Intelligence (ISI), Pakistan's intelligence agency, HuM reunited with HuJI to form a new organization, Harkat-ul-Ansar (HuA).
 After being designated as a foreign terrorist organization by the U.S. in 1997, HuA changed its name back to Harakat ul-Mujahedeen in order to avoid the sanctions connected with this designation.

 Fazlur Rehman Khalil, HuM’s longtime leader has been linked to Osama bin Laden.
 He appears to have signed bin Laden’s February 1998 fatwa that called for attacks on Western interests.